-Risk ID Event Description Primary Risk Mitigation Risk Rating 80.03.C.2 Request for Equitable Adjustment Part 2 (REA-2) (for changes included in CO-66 and for changes after CO-66 that have not been finalized) (Cumulative claims) The notice of change was for information only and has not been submitted with an associated schedule in P6 native format for evaluation.
+RCMP - Top Ten Risks as of November 2017 Risk ID Event Description Primary Risk Mitigation Risk Rating 80.03.C.2 Request for Equitable Adjustment Part 2 (REA-2) (for changes included in CO-66 and for changes after CO-66 that have not been finalized) (Cumulative claims) The notice of change was for information only and has not been submitted with an associated schedule in P6 native format for evaluation.
 Will review details once the native schedule file is submitted.
+PT is also looking at CRC's performance, progress delays and reworks to refute the claim.
 25 30.C.
-185 NEW Installation of gravity Sewer Restrategize the execution to ensure timely execution and dedicated crew to do this work.
-25 80.03.C.243 NEW Overall total cost claim by CRC (b) (5) 21 80.08.C.196 WMATA does not provide adequate Vehicles availability, adequate and qualified staff to witness the test, and operators to complete testing, start-up or final acceptance in a timely manner.
+185 NEW Installation of gravity Sewer Restrategize the execution to ensure timely execution and dedicated 25 Overall total cost claim by CRC crew to do this work.
+MWAA has initiated its own cost and scheduling forensic analysis in Aug 2017 for detail analysis of CRC's schedule and progress/performance and to refute any CRC's unfounded claims.
+21 80.08.C.196 WMATA does not provide adequate Vehicles availability, adequate and qualified staff to witness the test, and operators to complete testing, start-up or final acceptance in a timely manner.
 1) Started tiger team meetings to coordinate needed efforts from all stakeholders.
 2) Working with WMATA on lessons learned from Phase 1 which will be implemented on Phase 2 3) WMATA is retiring old rail cars so ample number of retired cars will be available to support the testing 4) Working with WMATA to utilize the WFC annex facility for repairs & maintenance which will minimize travel delays to Phase 2 site.
 21 50.05.C.153 Communications System Scope of Work - Fire Alarm and Intrusion Alarm systems separation.
 The designs for these changes have been finalized and the changes to construction have been reduced.
 Risk realized.
 Cost yet to be finalized.
-Negotiating to minimize cost impact, working with MEC to reduce schedule impact 20 80.03.C.3 Recovery of Revised Baseline Schedule (for changes post CO-66) (Acceleration of 109 days) Working to avoid further impacts that may delay the schedule. (b) (5) 20 80.03.C.242 NEW CRC subcontractors overhead claims (b) (5) 20 20.02.C.1 Screenwall Glazing at Dulles Station Currently in procurement for competitive bidding 20 80.R.112 Future WMATA (through its granted authority) requires changes to the scope post design or award to the DB.
+Negotiating to minimize cost impact, working with MEC to reduce schedule impact 20 80.03.C.3 Recovery of Revised Baseline Schedule (for changes post CO-66) (Acceleration of 109 days) Working to avoid further impacts that may delay the schedule.
+Minimize directing changes and objectively monitor CRC's performance for concurrent delays.
+20 80.03.C.242 NEW CRC subcontractors overhead claims Assessing CRC delays and productivity inefficiencies that contributed to this cost impact 20 20.02.C.1 Screenwall Glazing at Dulles Station Currently in procurement for competitive bidding 20 80.R.112 Future WMATA (through its granted authority) requires changes to the scope post design or award to the DB.
 The Project Team is to establish funding contingency for unanticipated or unforeseen WMATA actions impacting project(s) scope, and monitor/manage same in conjunction with DB and WMATA.
-20 80.02.D.241 Repurposing of the TPB - Design 1) MWAA formally advised HP to cease procurement of specialized equipment and materials associated with the police function in the TPB.
-2) WMATA to identify which design elements can be deleted or modified to meet WMATA's intended use of the facility.
-3) Exclude the TPB from the contractual SSCD, but, complete the RTRA units in the building by ORD.
-4) Exclude the TPB from the LEED Silver Certification.
-20 30.01.C.244 NEW Repurposing of the TPB - Construction 1) MWAA formally advised HP to cease procurement of specialized equipment and materials associated with the police function in the TPB.
-2) WMATA to identify which design elements can be deleted or modified to meet WMATA's intended use of the facility.
-3) Exclude the TPB from the contractual SSCD, but, complete the RTRA units in the building by ORD.
-4) Exclude the TPB from the LEED Silver Certification.
+20 80.02.D.241 Repurposing of the TPB - Design MWAA formally advised HP to cease procurement of specialized equipment and materials associated with the police function in the TPB.
+WMATA to identify which design elements can be deleted or modified to meet WMATA's intended use of the facility.
+Exclude the TPB from the contractual SSCD, but, complete the RTRA units in the building by ORD.
+Exclude the TPB from the LEED Silver Certification.
+20 30.01.C.244 NEW Repurposing of the TPB - Construction MWAA formally advised HP to cease procurement of specialized equipment and materials associated with the police function in the TPB.
+WMATA to identify which design elements can be deleted or modified to meet WMATA's intended use of the facility.
+Exclude the TPB from the contractual SSCD, but, complete the RTRA units in the building by ORD.
+Exclude the TPB from the LEED Silver Certification.
 20